mcopelandmw/mira-api-demo/mira-api-mcp-demo-guide.md

 Follow these steps to connect Claude Desktop to the Mira API.

-Personal note: the author of this guide connected the Mira API to Claude Desktop on her second day using Claude, with zero technical background.
+Personal note: As the author of this guide, I successfully connected the Mira API to Claude Desktop on my second day using Claude, with zero technical background.
 If I can do it, you can, too. 🐥

 ### Step 1: Install Node.js (if you don't have it already)